qua-platform/py-qua-tools/qualang_tools/control_panel/README_vna.md

 ## Usage Example

 ### Initializing the VNA and set up a S-parameter measurement
-This opens up a VNA using an existing configuration and initializes it for the quantum element _qe_ and operation _op_.
+This opens up a VNA using an existing configuration and initializes it for the element _element_ and operation _op_.
-If the quantum element is a resonator, then its quality factor _Q_ can be specified for estimating its relaxation time.
+If the element is a resonator, then its quality factor _Q_ can be specified for estimating its relaxation time.
 VNA measurements can then be added using the _add_ED()_ (envelope detector), _add_IR()_ (image rejection mixer) and _add_IQ()_
 (IQ mixer) methods depending on the downconversion device used.